 Okay, it is the same thing concerning the Karaites.
 They do not want to admit that the Omer has anything to do with Yeshua.
 So, they are going to change the interpretation.
 They are going to have to throw out any verses they do not like such as Deuteronomy 16:9.
 It is just the spirit on them.
 If we are renewed covenant believers, we need to be aware of the spirits and what people’s objectives are.

-“Beloved, believe not every spirit, but try the spirits whether they are of Elohim: because many false prophets are gone out into the world.”
+1 “Beloved, believe not every spirit, but try the spirits whether they are of Elohim: because many false prophets are gone out into the world.

 Always ask yourself the questions: What do they want?
 What spirit is with them?

-Okay, so she claims that there is not a prohibition against cutting whenever you want.
+Okay, so her claim is that there is not a prohibition against cutting whenever you want.